raviteja-ganta/raviteja-ganta.github.io/_posts/2020-12-04-attention-is-all-you-need-transformers.md

 I will try to explain each and every detail of Transformers in this blog post.
 Contents are as follows

-1) What is Transformer?
+* What is Transformer?

-2) Overview of Architecture
+* Overview of Architecture

+* Encoder

+  1) Positional encoding
+  2) Self-Attention
-3) Encoder
+  3) Self-Attention calculation:
+  4) Multi-head Attention:
+  5) Feed forward Neural network layer
+  6) Residual connections and LayerNorm

-4) Decoder
+* Decoder

+  1) Inputs and Outputs in decoder
+  2) Causal self attention
+  3) Encoder-decoder attention

-5) Final linear layer and softmax
+* Final linear layer and softmax

 ### What is Transformer?